 NOTE: Users may sometimes see a single asterisk for a group displayed on the chart indicating a percentage may be "unreliable" This occurs when a state has a relatively small number of children in a particular group, such as children age 3 to 5 with a teen parent.
-Highly unreliable results, due to very small numbers of children in particular groups, will not be displayed in the chart.
-A highly unreliable result will be indicated by two asterisks next to the group label.
+Highly unreliable results, due to very small numbers of children in particular groups, will be indicated by two asterisks next to the group label.
 States with lower populations will have more unreliable results.

-In addition, a third chart will show young children (under age 6) who are experiencing multiple risks (any combination of the seven risk factors and low income).
+In addition, a third chart will show young children (in the specified age band) who are experiencing multiple risks (any combination of the seven risk factors and low income).

-For specific dollar amounts associated with each poverty level for different family sizes, please see NCCP’s Income Converter.
+For specific dollar amounts associated with each poverty threshold for different family sizes, please see the US Census website.

-Please contact us at email@example.com if you are interested in having NCCP work with your organization to provide:
+Please contact us at email@example.com if you are interested in having NCCP provide: